 - An episode of Breaking Bad had Jesse going after a couple of meth heads who had stole his meth from Skinny Pete.
 He finds out they have a little kid, which they don't really care about and sometimes leave alone for days.
 Although Jesse makes him look the other way, the kid's still in the room when his mother snaps and kills his father by dropping an ATM on his face.

-- In one of the final missions in Red Dead Redemption, John and his wife Abigail talk about how their son Jack saw things no boy should see when they all used to run in the gang.
+- In one of the final missions, John and his wife Abigail talk about how their son Jack saw things no boy should see when they all used to run in the gang.

 - As a young teen, Jack sees his father and uncle killed.
 It's no wonder he grows up to bea murderer.